zieglerjef/zieglerjef.github.io/pages/pubs.md

 **Ziegler, Jeffrey**. ”Pope or Politician?
 Religious Imagery and Member Support Within the Catholic Church”.

-**Ziegler, Jeffrey** and David Carlson. ”The Role of Credible Elections and Indirect Expropriation in Explaining International Investment Treaty Violations”.
+**Ziegler, Jeffrey** & David Carlson. ”The Role of Credible Elections and Indirect Expropriation in Explaining International Investment Treaty Violations”.

-Bechtel, Michael M. and **Jeffrey Ziegler**. ”How Political Is International Financial Assistance?”.
+Bechtel, Michael M. & **Jeffrey Ziegler**. ”How Political Is International Financial Assistance?”.

+### <a name="ongoing"></a>Selected On-going Projects

+Gabel, Matthew & **Jeffrey Ziegler**. ”Automating the Complaw Database: Exploring the Limits and Possibilities of Replacing Human Coders”.

 ### <a name="articles"></a>Grants and Awards